MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-transport-advanced-options-for-a-send-port.md

     - **Ordered delivery**: Select this check box to send messages in order of receipt.
     - **Stop sending subsequent messages on current message failure**: Select this check box to stop sending subsequent messages that follow a failed message.
 This option is available only when the **Ordered delivery** option is selected.
     - **Enforce order across outbound locations**: This property is only visible for dynamic send ports.
 Select this check box to enforce ordered delivery across all outbound locations for a given transport type.
 This option is available only when the **Ordered delivery** option is selected.

+      This setting applies to:

+      - BizTalk Server 2020 and newer

     - **Enable routing for failed messages**: Select this option to enable routing for failed messages.
     - **Enable service window**: Select this option to specify the time period each day during which the send port will be operational by specifying a start time and stop time.
     - **Start time**: Enter the time each day at which the send port starts sending messages.
 This option is available only when the **Enable service window** option is selected.